Social Work Track

 Laura Nelson, BSW

 Laura is a North American social worker who has been living and serving in Quito, Ecuador since 2021.
 Her role is to be a local liaison with agencies, students, and field directors from home institutions.
 Laura participates in the weekly field seminar and is currently in pursuit of her MSW.
+The courses teaches has an MSW professor of record.

 Host Families & Student Life